kevinboone/vlc-server/docs/REST-API.md

 has been cleared. `/api/play` will stop the current playback and clear the playlist anyway.

+### play\_album

+    /api/play_album/{album-name}

+Plays the specified album immediately.
+That is, clear the playlist, add the tracks from the album, and start playback.
+This API function only works if the media database is enabled and the media root has been scanned.

 ### playlist

 Returns the current playlist as a JSON array.